sarkka82/Poc24h-January2017-FrontEnd/readme.md

 ## Other requirements
 - [ ] Application is used on browser.
 - [ ] Application is designed mostly for tablet and phone.
-- [ ] Application is designed mostly for tablet and phone.
 - [ ] Use commonly used OS technologies.
 - [ ] Product owner can enter new data for demo purposes.